-An assistant principal read the children’s book ‘I Need a New Butt!’ to second graders.
+An assistant principal read the children’s book ‘I Need a New Butt!’ to second-graders.
 He was fired.

 Price said he was blindsided by the sudden decision, noting that he has never had any disciplinary issues.
 Not only does he love working with children, but he also has a family to support, he said.
 Two of his three children have autism.

-Since the firing, Price said he has not been allowed back into his office to collect his personal items.
+Since the firing, Price said, he has not been allowed back into his office to collect his personal items.
 And though he wants the district’s decision overturned, he’s unsure about returning to the job, since he fears he’ll be scrutinized by senior administrators.
 He is more concerned with ridding the termination from his record.

 Price said he hasn’t heard of any complaints about the book from parents and noted that members of the parent-teacher organization wrote to him offering their support.
 Former students have also spoken out, including one who wrote a thread on Twitter about how “amazing” Price was at his job.

-“[T]he man absolutely loved reading and actively encouraged it,” the former student wrote.
+“The man absolutely loved reading and actively encouraged it,” the former student wrote.
 “Even lending books from his own office for kids to read.”

 mr price was an amazing assistant principal. he was kind, funny and genuinely cared about all the kids in attendance at the school. we kids loved him! i seriously hope everything works out for him because the man is a legend in my book.— Gatsby my mind is at Redwall Abbey (@gattskin) March 10, 2022